Jcg408/booksCLI/notes.md

 -----------------
 PROCESS NOTES:

-I chose Ruby as the language for this task because the I find the structure of the classes and methods in Ruby more conducive to creating a CLI application than in JavaScript/Node.
+I chose Ruby as the language for this task because I found the process of implementing the classes and methods in Ruby a bit more logical.

-I chose to use 3 different classes for separation of concern and keep the connections as clear as possible.
-I also kept the importance of naming conventions, and DRY principle in mind during the process.
-My testing consisted mostly of using Pry with basic Rspec to test the functionality between classes.
+I chose to use 3 different classes for separation of concern and single responsibility.
+I also kept the importance of naming conventions and DRY in mind during the process.
+My testing consisted mostly of using Pry to check the individual methods and their relationships to the classes.

-I started by stubbing out the CLI class with pseudocode to determine what needed to be presented to the user, then I created the method to fit the request, tested it - got it to work, then moved to the next piece of the puzzle and repeated the steps until I flushed out a whole section.
+I started by stubbing out the CLI class with pseudocode to determine what needed to be presented to the user, then I tested the API data to see how it was returned.
+I experimented with different query parameters to get the best response back from API.
+I then created the methods to fit the need, tested it - got it to work, then moved to the next piece of the puzzle and repeated the steps until I flushed out a whole section.

-Once I got the entire program to run, I revisited the user interface (CLI class) to make sure the prompts were user friendly and made sense.
-I then adapted the code structure to make sure the flow was correct.Then I went back to the other classes and worked on refactoring and drying up the code.
+Once I was able to run the entire program, I revisited the user interface (CLI class) to make sure the prompts were user friendly and made sense.
+I then adapted the code structure to make sure the flow was correct.
+Then, I went back to the other classes and worked on refactoring and drying up the code.
+Finally, I updated the documentation and comments in the code.

 I realize there is room for improvement.
 Some of the spots I would like to revisit are:

 1) In the CLI class I have recursive calls to save_book and options, which probably should exit after a set amount of attempts made with invalid input.

-2)I can dry up the CLI a bit more by adding helper methods for the input whether string or integer.
+2) I can dry up the CLI a bit more by adding helper methods for the input whether string or integer.

-3)
+3) I am convinced there is a better way to handle the storage of the data besides the class arrays in Book class.

 I wanted to use a MVC approach for the classes so I used the googleApi as model, Books as controller and Cli as view.